JhanCarlos97/bls_data_restapi/README.md

 - **Data Ingestion**: Automates the process of ingesting data from external sources into a PostgreSQL database.
 - **Data Transformation**: Cleans and transforms raw data to prepare it for API consumption.
-- **API Integration**: A RESTful API for accessing BLS data, based on PostgREST API, that provides endpoints for querying data about "Women in goverment" or ratio "production employees / supervisory employees" during time
+- **API Integration**: A RESTful API for accessing BLS data, based on PostgREST API, that provides endpoints for querying data about "Women in government" or the ratio "production employees / supervisory employees" during different time periods.
 - **Containerized Deployment**: Utilizes Docker containers for easy deployment and scaling.

 ### Limitation

-- Due to the nature of the source, the BLS prohibites automated processes that makes requests to their data.
-It pushed us to move from an automated approach to use downloaded local files instead, at the `data/` folder.
+- Due to the nature of the source, the BLS prohibits automated processes that make requests to their data.
+This limitation prompted us to move from an automated approach to using downloaded local files instead, stored in the `data/` folder.
+- Additionally, due to the size of these files and the limitations on the size of files a repository can have (over 100 MB), we encourage users to download the required file `ce.data.0.AllCESSeries` from <https://download.bls.gov/pub/time.series/ce/> and replace it locally.

 ## Requirements